Crystal River Itinerary

 A Three-Day Escape to The Jewel of The Nature Coast

-Often described as the “Jewel of the Nature Coast,” Crystal River offers a sampling of most everything that visitors to Citrus County love.
-Combining small-town charm, a deep and fascinating history and a wealth of ecological attractions, Crystal River delights visitors year round with its unique collection of things to see and experience.
-Please read on for a few suggestions for a memorable three-day getaway—keeping in mind that the area has enough activities for a month or more!
+Often described as the “Jewel of the Nature Coast,” Crystal River offers small-town charm, a deep and fascinating history, and a wealth of ecological attractions.
+Crystal River delights visitors year-round with its unique collection of things to see and experience, as well as delicious dining options!

-There’s perhaps no better way to begin exploring all that Crystal River has to offer than soaking up the local flavor in the city’s downtown, which features the charming Heritage Village collection of shops and restaurants.
-Head to Citrus Avenue (495) just off of Highway 19 to begin the fun.
+DAY 1Soak up the local flavor by exploring Crystal River’s downtown, which features the charming Heritage Village collection of shops and restaurants.
+Head to Citrus Avenue just off of Highway 19 to begin the fun.

 Get your adventure to a leisurely start by browsing the shops and savoring the charm of this guest-friendly town.
 Whether you are looking for a plush manatee or timeless antique to remember your visit by, the Shoppes of Heritage Village have something for everyone.
-Don’t miss La-Te-Da, The Cotton Club and the Manatee Toy Company.
+Don’t miss Southern Babe Boutique, The Cotton Club and All About Nature.

 Creative and affordable lunch offers can be found nearby.
-Several eateries are in the Village including Fat Cat Grill, The Highlander Café, Just a Cupcake, Flip Flop Yogurt Shop and Cafe 360 Tea Bar — all within walking distance.
-A frosty cold adult beverage can be found at Burke’s of Ireland, The Wine Shop 3 & Wine Bar or Copp Winery on the Bayside of the downtown area.
+Several eateries can be found downtown including Amy on the Avenue, Cattle Dog Coffee Roasters, BubbaQue’s BBQ, and Tea House 650 — all within walking distance.
+A frosty cold adult beverage can be found at St. John’s Tavern, KC Wine and Koffee Bar, or Copp Winery & Brewery on the Bayside of the downtown area.

 Boat tours by knowledgeable guides will show you the natural aquatic wonders of the Crystal River and its estuary.
-Learn about—and see up close—a vast array of flora and fauna from the unique ecosystems of the Nature Coast, and take in the beautiful scenery.
-A number of tours operate daily, both in Crystal River and neighboring Homosassa.
+Learn about—and see up close—a vast array of flora and fauna from the unique ecosystems of the Nature Coast and take in the beautiful scenery.
+These tours operate daily and can be focused on leisure, eco-site seeing, or fishing.

 If you would prefer to do the exploring yourself, you can also rent a boat and traverse the area’s picturesque waterways at your own pace.
-Pack a picnic lunch and meander until you find a nice shaded place to stop and eat.
-Several restaurants along Citrus County’s waterways also offer dock access.
-Plus, renting a boat makes it easy to dive into the area’s many springs, which have consistent temperatures all year long for your swimming pleasure.
+Pack a picnic lunch and meander until you find a nice, shaded place to stop and eat.
+Renting a boat makes it easy to dive into the area’s many springs, which have consistent 73° (23° C) temperatures all year long for your swimming pleasure.

-Speaking of rentals, canoe and kayak rentals are as plentiful as they are affordable in and around Crystal River.
+Speaking of rentals, kayak and paddle board rentals are as plentiful as they are affordable in and around Crystal River.
 Visitors from all over come to Crystal River specifically for a paddling trip.
-One of the most glorious spots is Three Sisters Springs, a natural inlet and home to many manatees.
+One of the most glorious spots is Three Sisters Springs, a natural inlet which is home to many manatees.

 Another seasonal sensation is scalloping.
-Yielding a great deal of fun with little cost or equipment needed, scalloping is a wildly popular family activity from June 1 to September 10 each year.
-Grab a snorkel and mesh bag to harvest scallops in about six feet of water a short way offshore in the Gulf of Mexico.
+Yielding a great deal of fun with little cost or equipment needed, scalloping is a wildly popular family activity from July 1st – September 24th each year.
+Grab a snorkel and mesh bag to harvest scallops in four to six feet of water a short way offshore in the Gulf of Mexico.
 As with manatee swims, many guide services are available.

 As your third day of adventure draws to a close and you set to return home, you’ll discover that there still remains much to experience in Crystal River and throughout Citrus County.
 Fortunately, The Water Lover’s Florida is always ready to welcome you back for another affordable family vacation!